arthurborgesdev/arthurborgesdev/README.md

 ## Current activities

-Right now I'm working at Planhat!
-It is an amazing company with a excellent Customer Success software product.
-When I'm not working or studying related technologies I like to spend time with my family and read all sort of books!
+Right now I'm improving my abilities as a Software Engineer/Prompt Engineer.
+When I'm not working or studying related technologies I like to spend time with my family and play video games!

 ## Misc